 Spoiler alert: this post is about why I decided to stop reading John C. Parkin’s book, “F**k it, Do what you love”.
 It’s not a review, but if you plan to buy/read this book, you might not want to read the following lines.
+The following article might contain affiliate links.

 “But give the man a chance” you might say.
 Well, you see, I already did that.
 3 times!
 Let me explain.